lp-wan/archi/revised-schc-architecture.md

 This component is responsible for fragmenting larger packets into smaller fragments and reassembling them at the receiving end.
 It is optional feature but recommended for scenarios where packet sizes may exceed the maximum transmission unit (MTU) of the underlying network.
+In {{RFC8724}}, the pieces of a SCHC Packet that has been fragmented are called SCHC Fragments.

 #### SCHClets